• Skip to primary navigation

 Serving Suggestions

 Over rice: My preferred way.
 I cook pot-in-pot brown rice to have them ready at the same time.
 If using canned chickpeas, you can cook pot-in-pot white basmati rice.
-You can also enjoy this curry with quinoa, jasmine, or cauliflower rice.
+Enjoy this curry with quinoa, jasmine, or cauliflower rice.

 Chickpea Curry with coconut milk served over rice garnished with cilantro